What is the Browser Padlock Icon?

 To get around everyone being able to snoop on your account password or how much money you have in your account (or social security numbers, credit card numbers – any private information), mathematicians and scientists came out with a way to make your connection with your bank look like gibberish to everyone else except you and your bank.
 It’s pretty genius, actually.

 Is a Website Secure if There’s No Padlock Symbol?

 If the Padlock is Open in the Address Bar, is it Safe?

 A website with an open padlock symbol is safe only if you are not sending sensitive information to a website – like credit card info, your social security number, etc.

-Pages that don’t display a lock symbol in the web browser but have a warning symbol (yellow triangle with an exclamation point) next to it could still be secure but that’s not the best practice in website design.
+Pages that don’t display a lock symbol in the web browser but have a “not secure” note or a line through the padlock means parts of the page could still be secure but that’s not the best practice in website design.

 You might see a message like: “The site uses SSL, but Google Chrome has detected insecure content on the page.
 Be careful if you’re entering sensitive information on this page.
 Insecure content can provide a loophole for someone to change the look of the page.”

 It means the connection for the page itself is secure but there are one or more elements on the page that did not get transmitted securely.